Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

 - Search limited to indexed fields but can search fields with dataset prefix (application.method) in data models.
 - Applicable to both tsidx files and data models.
 - Accelerated data models
     - No performance gains when searching unaccelerated data models using tstats.

+- Stats + Data model = Automatic usage of tstats command.
+    - Default: Automatic stats to tstats conversion disabled.
+(Affects summary indexing when enabled)

 ## Search Under the Hood
 Data Storage | Crafting efficient searches | Troubleshooting commands